stefanoborini/book-modelviewcontroller/source/introduction.rst

 collects, organizes and enriches those contributes to provide a single source of knowledge for those who want to understand MVC and its variations.

+FIXME

+GUI Programming is a complex task.
+Many different levels of understanding and handling are needed: UI design and usability consideration, multithreading and multiprocessing for asynchronous evaluation, event notification coherence and balancing, adaptability of the GUI to unexpected requests and changes of style.
+There are plenty of dialogs, buttons, lists, all with different performance, presentation and visibility needs.
+In a sense, a GUI application develops emerging properties characteristic of a complex system where multiple entities interact.
+Keeping this system under strict control is the only way to maintain chaos at bay.